 Cost of the Short Stay Business visa

 The short-stay business visa application processing fee depends on whether it’s a single journey visa or multiple entry visa.

-A Single entry Short stay ‘C’ Business visa costs while a Multiple entry Short stay ‘C’ Business visa costs €100.
+A Single entry Short stay ‘C’ Business visa Ireland costs, while Multiple entry visas costs €100.
 Some applicants may need to pay consular fees and other fees; it differs between consular offices.

 Cost of the STEP Irish visa

 The application fee for the Start-up Entrepreneur Programme is €350.
 This €350 fee covers the principal visa applicant and all dependent family members.